daneburns/weather_dashboard/README.md

->How about this weather
+> "How about this weather we've been having"
->we've been having
-- Everyone
+                                   Everyone

 # Weather Dashboard